mastercactapus/caddy-proxyprotocol/README.md

 ## Examples

 ```
-# Enable from any source (probably don't want this in prod)
+# Enable from any source
-proxyprotocol 0.0.0.0/0 ::/0
+proxyprotocol

 # Enable from local subnet and fixed IP
 proxyprotocol 10.22.0.0/16 10.23.0.1/32